Who Pays Taxes on Payable on Death (POD) Accounts When the Owner Dies?

 But before you collect the money—or, worse yet, spend it—you should be aware of the tax and other consequences involved with inheriting a POD account.

 Income Tax Consequences

 Will You Have to Pay Any of the Account Owner's Outstanding Bills?

-The information contained in this article is not tax or legal advice and is not a substitute for such advice.
+Note: The information contained in this article is not tax or legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.
 For current tax or legal advice, please consult with an accountant or an attorney.